Peru at the FIFA World Cup: Qualifiers

 The preliminaries for Korea/Japan 2002 were difficult, as the team finished eighth in the group with just four wins in eighteen matches.
 The fact that they only managed to score 14 goals demonstrated how far the attack had fallen since the days of Cubillas.
 Particularly low points of the qualifying tournament included a 3–0 loss at Venezuela and defeats in over half of their home matches to Uruguay, Ecuador, Argentina, Colombia and Brazil.

 During the years of 2004 and 2005, Peru participated in the qualifier for the Germany 2006 World Cup.
 Peru this time hit the ground hard as conflicts with the team's management soon showed poor results in the games that were to follow.
 Paulo Autuori managed the squad, but was not able to achieve popularity due to a disastrous campaign that led Peru into 8th place just above Bolivia and Venezuela.
 Freddy Ternero also momentarily managed the squad, but was dismissed due to problems with the FPF.

 The South Africa 2010 qualifiers, beginning in 2007, resulted in another set of problems for the Peruvian team.
 In their first four games, the team only achieved two ties, both at home, and two losses.
 Controversies between the FPF and the IPD (Peruvian Sports Institute) caused problems outside of the field for the national team.
 Also a scandal shook the team as it was discovered, with informational support of prominent figures such as Jaime Bayly, that several of the players had been partying during the time they were supposedly "concentrating" for a match against Brazil.
 Since then, Claudio Pizarro (SV Werder Bremen), Jefferson Farfán (Schalke 04), Andrés Mendoza (Diyarbakırspor) and Santiago Acasiete (UD Almería), important figures in the team, were never considered again for the national team by coach José del Solar.
 The 2008 calendar year resulted with three losses, including a 6–0 defeat against Uruguay, two draws against Argentina and Colombia, and only one game won against Venezuela.
-In 2009 la blanquirroj couldn't revert the situation, being the first team eliminated, at the 14th round.
+In 2009 la blanquirroja couldn't revert the situation, being the first team eliminated, at the 14th round.
 They only won two matches during this year, against Uruguay and Bolivia.

 Finally, after 36 years, the national team managed to make it to the 2018 World Cup in Russia.
 They finished fifth in the qualifiers, following a controversial final day draw against Colombia.
 They went on to face New Zealand in an inter-continental play-off, winning 2–0 on aggregate, courtesy of goals from Farfán and Christian Ramos, to become the last team to qualify for Russia.